Centurion, South Africa

 Centurion (previously known as Verwoerdburg and before that Lyttelton) is an area with 236,580 inhabitants (2011 census) in the Gauteng Province of South Africa, between Pretoria and Midrand.
 Formerly an independent municipality, with its own town council, it has been part of the City of Tshwane Metropolitan Municipality since 2000.
 Its heart is at the intersection of the N1 and N14 freeways.
 The R21 freeway also passes through the eastern part of Centurion.

 The Waterkloof Air Force Base, as well as the Swartkop Air Force Base (which includes the South African Air Force Museum), are in Centurion.

 History

 Prehistoric

 Fossils discovered at the Sterkfontein Caves show that hominids lived in the vicinity of Centurion between 2 and 3 million years ago.
 The Sterkfontein Caves, a World Heritage Site, is less than 50 km from Centurion, near Mogale City and Krugersdorp.
+Centurion not nice.

 However, the earliest evidence of modern human habitation in the Centurion area does not go this far back.
 It dates back to 1200 AD when black African communities settled in this area.
 They cultivated lands, grazed their cattle, made earthenware containers and melted iron.